-Casey tied to Chinese firm he claimed McCormick-led company invested in to 'profit' off Fentanyl crisis
+Casey tied to Chinese firm he claimed McCormick-led company invested in to 'profit' off fentanyl crisis

-However, Casey owns stock in the Chinese company as well, according to publicly available financial disclosures.
+However, Casey, through his investments, owns shares in a mutual fund that owns stock in the Chinese company as well, according to publicly available financial disclosures.

-Through his ownership of shares in a college savings plan, which is invested in the Masschusetts College Portfolio, a mutual fund managed by Fidelity, Casey is invested in Humanwell.
-His ultimate stake in the company is
+Through his ownership of shares in a college savings plan, which is invested in the Massachusetts College Portfolio, a mutual fund managed by Fidelity, Casey is invested in Humanwell.
+But, his ultimate stake in the company is minimal.

 BALANCE OF POWER: TRUMP CAMPAIGN SLAMS SEN TESTER AS 'RADICALLY OUT OF TOUCH' AFTER ABORTION AD ROLLOUT

-Casey also owns stock in Jiangsu Nhwa Pharmaceutical and Sinopharm Group which are similarly involved in the manufacturing and wholesale of Chinese narcotics, respectively.
+Casey is also invested through mutual funds in Jiangsu Nhwa Pharmaceutical and Sinopharm Group, which are similarly involved in the manufacturing and wholesale of Chinese narcotics, respectively.

 'FEEL BETRAYED': TOP CONSERVATIVE GROUP BLASTS VULNERABLE DEMS ON INFLATION IN MULTIMILLION-DOLLAR AD BLITZ':